MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/hadr-cluster-best-practices.md

 ## Resource contention (IO in particular) causes failover

-Exhausting IP or CPU capacity for the VM can cause your availability group to failover.
-Identifying the contention that happens right before failover is the most reliable way to identify what is causing automatic failover.
+Exhausting I/O or CPU capacity for the VM can cause your availability group to fail over.
+Identifying the contention that happens right before the failover is the most reliable way to identify what is causing automatic failover.
 [Monitor Azure Virtual Machines](/azure/virtual-machines/monitor-vm) to look at the [Storage IO Utilization metrics](/azure/virtual-machines/disks-metrics#storage-io-utilization-metrics) to understand VM or disk level latency.

 Follow these steps to review the **Azure VM Overall IO Exhaustion event**: